mohamedtarek10/Mask-detection-with-realtime-/README.md

 ## Training

-The model is trained using the training dataset with the Adam optimizer and categorical crossentropy loss.
+The model is trained using the training dataset with the Adam optimizer and Binary cross-entropy loss.
 Callbacks such as ModelCheckpoint, ReduceLROnPlateau, and EarlyStopping are used to monitor and improve training performance.

+## Real-time

+## Haar Cascade Classifier

+The Haar Cascade classifier is employed for real-time face detection.
+The classifier is pre-trained and included in the OpenCV library.

+The system is tested on a video file or cam (replace `video_path` with the path to your video or 0 for Camera) by capturing frames and applying face mask detection in real-time.